Pa-Modou Kah: Vancouver Whitecaps FC

-He was unsigned in the waivers draft and later claimed by Vancouver Whitecaps FC on 21 January 2015.
+Kah was unsigned in the waivers draft and later claimed by Vancouver Whitecaps FC on 21 January 2015.

 In August 2016, he agreed to mutually terminate his contract with Vancouver Whitecaps' first team in favour of joining their USL team as a player-coach.
-On 21 February 2017 Kah announced his retirement and it was also confirmed, that he would continue working at the club as a Whitecaps FC staff coach.
+On 21 February 2017, Kah announced his retirement and it was also confirmed, that he would continue working at the club as a Whitecaps FC staff coach.

 Coaching career

 FC Cincinnati added Kah to its technical staff as a member of the scouting staff in August 2018.
 In January 2019, the club announced that Kah's role would be changing, and he would now serve as an assistant coach.

 On 14 January 2020, Kah signed with Canadian Premier League side Pacific FC as the club's new head coach.
 During the 2020 CPL season, Kah guided Pacific to their first play-off appearance, when they reached the second group stage of the Island Games before being eliminated.
 During the 2021 season, Kah guided Pacific to the 2021 Canadian Championship semi-finals, defeating Vancouver Whitecaps FC and Cavalry FC before falling to Toronto FC.
-In the 2021 Canadian Premier League Final, Pacific defeated Forge FC 1-0 at Tim Hortons Field.
-For his efforts, Kah would be named the 2021 CPL Coach of the Year.
+In the 2021 Canadian Premier League Final, Pacific defeated Forge FC 1–0 at Tim Hortons Field.
+For his efforts, Kah was named the 2021 CPL Coach of the Year.

 On 21 January 2022, Kah was announced as the new head coach of North Texas SC.

 In January 2023, he joined Major League Soccer club Charlotte FC as an assistant coach.